dengt2000/TRPcode/README.md

 # A Contraction Framework for Answering Reachability Queries on Temporal Bipartite Graphs

 ## 1. Data preparation
 The initial data source is the konect project, which provides a collection of network datasets.
 The datasets were available at [konect.cc](http://konect.cc/).
-However, early this year, the website was down, and the datasets were not available.
-We have downloaded the datasets before the website went down.
-Therefore, we uploaded the used datasets to the following link: [TRP_datasets](https://drive.google.com/drive/folders/1rG6HzyvO0X8Fn0u_-STRVX4k3_Fh-1Er?usp=sharing).
+However, early this year, the website was down, and the datasets are no longer available.
+We have downloaded some datasets before.
+The used datasets are uploaded to the following link: [TRP_datasets](https://drive.google.com/drive/folders/1rG6HzyvO0X8Fn0u_-STRVX4k3_Fh-1Er?usp=sharing).
 You can also download them from [kaggle](https://www.kaggle.com/datasets/wilfriedsun/datasets-for-trp)
 > Note: The initial datasets contains only the endpoints and a single timestamp for each edge.
 We have extended the datasets by adding another timestamp for each edge as the end time.
 The end time is the start time plus a random number  following the  power low distribution.

 ## 2. Running the program